Monday 15 April 2024

 One major character from the source material was still missing, but no longer.

 It took me a while to find a mini that I wanted to use for this character.
-I finally settled on this robot from Lead Adventure miniatures, from their Astopolis range.
+I finally settled on this robot from Lead Adventure miniatures, from their Astropolis range.

 The mini is clearly inspired by the character in question, with an added steampunk/classic diving suit aesthetic.